easystats/bayestestR/README.md

         effect presence against its absence (*h0 = 0*).
   - [**Effect
     Significance**](https://easystats.github.io/bayestestR/articles/indicesExistenceComparison.html):
-    whether the effect can be considered as non-negligible.
+    whether the effect size can be considered as non-negligible.
       - [**`p_rope()`**](https://easystats.github.io/bayestestR/reference/p_rope.html)
         is the probability of the effect falling inside a [*Region of Practical Equivalence